Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Continued working on Basic Algorithm Scripting.

 Thoughts: It's tougher than I thought.
 But I will get through it.

+Day 4: December 26, 2017

+Today's Progress: Took a break from freeCodeCamp, worked on a CSS3 course.

+Thoughts: Nice to take a break and change things up.